EngrBree/Crime-report/README.md

   ![Add New Report Video](https://drive.google.com/file/d/1KRVSwsh8Zcjh6VRU1AkswmhHdgE5XgaI/view?usp=drive_link)

 ### Step 4: Viewing a Report
-- **Description:** View detailed information about a reported incident, including the description, media, location, and status.
+- **Description:** View detailed information about a reported incident, including the description, media, location, and time the report was sent.
+The current user is able to view the reports of others as well as his owns.
+If the report is theirs they have the capability of deleting or editing the report if is from other users there is a message icon for them to comment or send text to the sender

   ![View Report Screenshot](assets/images/reports.mp4)